Drink Water Until It Becomes Your Beverage of Choice

 Ease yourself off colors and sweetened sodas with flavored sparkling water.
 Sometimes just having that little bit of fizz makes the transition easier for a confirmed soda drinker.

 Carry a half-liter bottle of water with you wherever you go.
 If you have a bottle of water with you, you’re less likely to pick up a can of soda.
-Buy them by the six pack if that’s what it takes; otherwise, refill the bottle from your own pure water source at home.
+Buy them by the six pack if that’s what it takes; otherwise, refill the bottle from your own pure water source at home or with your office water source.

 When someone asks if you’d like a drink, request water.
 And when someone asks if you’d like water, say yes.